He-Ri-Shi-Gui-Nian/K2-Think-Hackathon/An assistant for research papers focused on mathematical analysis.md

 ---

-# Section 3: Why K2 Think ≤ 60 words
+# Section 3: Why K2 Think
-## Which specific capability of K2 Think are you leveraging?

 - Academic reading is a continuous cognitive process; long model latency disrupts comprehension.
 K2-Think’s fast token streaming maintains this flow.
 - The main difficulty in math-intensive papers lies in logical reasoning.
 K2-Think’s advanced mathematical inference capability is perfectly suited for this task.

 ---

-# Section 4: Demo ≤ 50 words
+# Section 4: Demo
-## MVP you can realistically deliver in 48 hours

   A lightweight Python GUI where users upload and read PDFs, capture math content as screenshots for editable LaTeX, save it to a math content list or upload their own LaTeX derivations, and query K2-Think for reasoning explanations based on selected items.

 ---

-# Section 5: Support Needed (Optional · ≤ 30 words)
+# Section 5: Support Needed

 - Access to the MathPix Convert API
 - Guidance on the effective use of the K2-Think API.